iexel/fontus/README.md

 ####Authentication and authorisation

-Spring Security 3.2 framework is used to restrict user access to web-pages on per-role basis.
+Spring Security 3.2 framework is used to restrict user access to web pages and web servises on per-role basis.
 Some pages change their appearance depending on the user's permissions.

 ####Internationalisation and localisation